PagerDuty/operational-review-docs/docs/definitions.md

 **Incident**

-Any unplanned disruption or degradation of service that is actively affecting customers' ability to use your products.
+Any unplanned disruption or degradation of service that is actively affecting a customer's ability to use your product(s).
 Sometimes there isn’t actually a problem, but we still call any event that triggered an alert an incident.
-Incidents are both conceptual (`something’s wrong`) and discrete objects (`Incident #26534 on Thursday at 5 p.m.`).
+Incidents are both conceptual (“something’s wrong”) and discrete objects (“Incident #26534 on Thursday at 5 p.m.”).

-**Incident Response & Major Incident Response**
+**Incident Response**

-Incident Response/Major Incident Response is the approach to addressing and managing an incident.
+[Incident Response](https://response.pagerduty.com) is the approach used to address and manage incidents.
 The goal isn’t just to solve the incident, but to handle the situation in a way that limits damage and reduces recovery time and costs.

-**Interruption**

-Interruptions are when an on-call responder is notified by SMS (text), mobile push notification, or phone call.
-Interruptions do not include notifications via email from an on-call and incident management platform.

 **Major Incident**